Brandon Mavuta: International career

 In February 2017, Mavuta was named in an academy squad by Zimbabwe Cricket to tour England later that year.
 In January 2018, he was named in Zimbabwe' One Day International (ODI) squad for the tri-series in Bangladesh, but he did not play.

 In June 2018, Mavuta was named in a Board XI team for warm-up fixtures ahead of the 2018 Zimbabwe Tri-Nation Series.
 Later the same month, he was named in a 22-man preliminary Twenty20 International (T20I) squad for the tri-nation series.
 He made his T20I debut for Zimbabwe against Australia on 6 July 2018.

 In September 2018, Mavuta was named in Zimbabwe's squad for the 2018 Africa T20 Cup tournament.
 The same month he was once again named in Zimbabwe's ODI squad, this time for the series against South Africa.
 He made his ODI debut for Zimbabwe against South Africa on 30 September 2018.
 The same month, he was also named in Zimbabwe's Test squad for their series against Bangladesh.
-He made his Test debut for Zimbabwe against Bangladesh on 3 November 2018 and took 4 wickets for only 21 runs in the second innings of his debut.
+He made his Test debut for Zimbabwe against Bangladesh on 3 November 2018 and took 4 wickets for only 21 runs in the second winnings of his debut.

+In December 2023, he was suspended by Zimbabwe Cricket after failing a drugs test.
+On 25 January 2024, Zimbabwe Cricket announced that Mavuta as well as teammate Wesley Madhevere had been suspended for four months, as well as fined 50% of their salaries for three months, effective from January 2024.